destrofer/xmemcached/README.md

 * using the tag name `:contacts`, which would remove all keys that are in the `contacts` group
 * flushing the whole cache

+By default to separate tag name from the key colon symbol (":") is used, but it may be changed by writing a different character in tag_character configuration option.

 Server chain
 ============